-We have incurred net losses each year since our inception, including net losses of \$7.5 million in 2012, \$5.5 million in 2011, \$3.8 million in 2010, \$16.5 million in 2009, \$10.2 million in 2008, \$11.3 million in 2007, \$13.7 million in 2006 and \$12.7 million in 2005.
-As of December 31, 2012, we had an accumulated deficit of \$110.8 million.
+We have incurred net losses each year since our inception, including net losses of \$11.5 million in 2013, \$7.5 million in 2012, \$5.5 million in 2011, \$3.8 million in 2010, \$16.5 million in 2009, \$10.2 million in 2008, \$11.3 million in 2007, \$13.7 million in 2006 and \$12.7 million in 2005.
+As of December 31, 2013, we had an accumulated deficit of \$122.2 million.

 Our net losses have resulted principally from costs and expenses relating to sales and promotional efforts, research and development, seeking regulatory clearances and approvals, goodwill impairment, litigation and settlement costs associated with the DOJ investigation and general operating expenses.
 We expect to continue to make substantial expenditures and to potentially incur additional operating losses in the future as we further develop and commercialize our products, including completing clinical trials and seeking regulatory clearances and approvals.
 If sales of our products do not continue to grow as we anticipate, we will not be able to achieve profitability.
 Our expansion efforts may prove more expensive than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
-Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and accumulated deficit, and we may never become profitable.
+Our losses have had, and are expected to continue to have, an adverse impact on our working capital, total assets and accumulated deficit and we may never become profitable.

 Our federal tax net operating loss and general business credit carryforwards generated prior to the initial public offering of our common stock will be limited or may expire, which could result in greater future income tax expense and adversely impact future cash flows because we experienced an ownership change of more than 50 percentage points upon the initial public offering of our common stock.
+Additionally, the Company acquired net operating losses in the purchase of Estech which may be limited or may expire.

 In connection with our initial public offering in August 2005, we experienced an ownership change as defined by Section 382 of the Internal Revenue Code of 1986.
 Section 382 imposes limitations ("Section 382 limitation") on a company's ability to use net operating loss and general business credit carryforwards if a company experiences a more-than-50-percent ownership change over a three-year testing period.
+Additionally, in connection with the Company's acquisition of Estech additional acquired NOL's are also subject to Section 382 limitation.
 The Section 382 limitation could limit the availability of our net operating loss and general business credit carryforwards to offset any future taxable income, which may increase our future income tax expense and adversely impact future cash flows.
-We had federal income tax net operating loss and general business credit carryforwards at August 5, 2005 that, if not utilized to reduce our taxable income, will begin to expire in 2021.
-In addition, if the company were to experience a second ownership change of more than 50 percentage points in a future period, the company's NOL carryforward at the date of the original ownership change would be subject to a second Section 382 limitation.
-In addition, the company's NOLs generated subsequent to the original ownership change would be subject to the second Section 382 limitation.
-Since December 31, 2005 the company has generated additional net operating loss and general business credit carryforwards of \$41.5 million and \$2.4 million, respectively, which, if not utilized to reduce our taxable income, will begin to expire in 2021.
+We had total federal income tax net operating loss and general business credit carryforwards that, if not utilized to reduce our taxable income, will begin to expire in 2019.
+The company has generated additional net operating loss and general business credit carryforwards of \$98.0 million and \$4.0 million, respectively, which, if not utilized to reduce our taxable income, will begin to expire in 2019.